OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/1._Library_build_configuration/index.md

 (the defaults are smart enough to fit virtually any use case).
 For instance, the static library build for Linux uses (and will always use) only the default build configuration.

-## Library version code
+## Library version number

 The following definitions are guaranteed to be present in all future versions of the library:

-* `UAVCAN_VERSION_MAJOR` - major library version code
+* `UAVCAN_VERSION_MAJOR` - major library version number
-* `UAVCAN_VERSION_MINOR` - minor library version code
+* `UAVCAN_VERSION_MINOR` - minor library version number

+These values can be used to work-around the API differences in different versions of the library.

 ## Build configuration options

-Note that some configuration options are not supposed to be changed by the library user in any sensible use case, so they are not documented in this part.
+Note that this chapter doesn't list some of the advanced options that are unlikely to be needed in most use cases.
 If you want to see the full list of configuration options, please refer to the header file `build_config.hpp`.

 ### `UAVCAN_CPP_VERSION`

-This macro represents the version of the C++ standard used during compilation.
+This macro encodes whether the features that were introduced with newer versions of the C++ standard are supported.
 It expands to the year number after which the standard was named:

 * 2003 for C++03